mnelson4/yet-another-related-posts-plugin/readme.txt

 * Second, you can turn on a feature in YARPP to auto-generate appropriate size thumbnails on the fly, if they have not yet been created.
 Doing this type of processing on the fly does not scale well, so this feature is turned off by default.
 But if you run a smaller site with less traffic, it may work for you.
 Simply add `define('YARPP_GENERATE_THUMBNAILS', true);` to your theme's `functions.php` file.

+= I'm using the Thumbnails display.
+Why are some of my posts missing appropriate images? =

+YARPP’s thumbnail view requires that a WordPress “featured image” be set for each post.
+If you have many posts that never had a featured image set, I recommend the plugin [Auto Post Thumbnail](http://wordpress.org/extend/plugins/auto-post-thumbnail/), which will generate post thumbnails for you.

 = How can I use the custom template feature? =

 YARPP's custom templates feature allows you to uber-customize the related posts display using the same coding conventions and [Template Tags](http://codex.wordpress.org/Template_Tags) as in WordPress themes.
 Custom templates must be in your *active theme's main directory* in order to be recognized by YARPP.
 If your theme did not ship with YARPP templates, move the files in the `yarpp-templates` directory which ships with YARPP into your active theme's main directory.
 Be sure to move the *files* (which must be named `yarpp-template-`...`.php`) to your theme, not the entire directory.

+= Is YARPP compatible with WordPress Multisite? =

+YARPP should work fine in a multisite environment, and many users are running it without any issues using WordPress Multisite.
+It will, however, only get results within each blog.
+It will not display related posts results from across your network.

 = Does YARPP slow down my blog/server? =